How to Easily Create a Product via GraphQL

 What we are looking at is a form with the following Polaris components:

-to indicate whether our query is still ongoing, or already done (line 57
+Spinnerto indicate whether our query is still ongoing, or already done (line 57).

 We also observe the following: